donvercety/donvercety.github.io/_posts/2014-12-10-return-ajax-result.md

   is returned by the AJAX call.
 ---

-jQuery: Return data after success - ajax call
+jQuery: Return data after success AJAX call
 ---------------------------------------------

 #### Using a callback: